STARI vs Lyme Disease: How to Tell the Difference After a Tick Bite

 How is STARI diagnosed?

-There is no approved diagnostic test for STARI.
-Diagnosis is based on clinical findings, including rash appearance and tick exposure in endemic regions.
+There is no approved laboratory test for STARI.
+Diagnosis is based primarily on clinical findings and tick exposure history.

 How is STARI treated?

-STARI is commonly treated with doxycycline for 14 days, similar to Lyme disease, although standardized treatment guidelines have not been established.
+STARI is commonly treated with doxycycline, although no standardized treatment guidelines currently exist.

 References: